Morley railway station, Perth: Services

+Train services

-Morley station is served by Transperth Ellenbrook line trains, which will travel from Perth station in the south-west to Ellenbrook station in the north-east.
+Morley station is served by Transperth Ellenbrook line trains, which travel from Perth station in the CBD to Ellenbrook station in Perth's Northeast.
 These services are operated by the Public Transport Authority.

-During peak, trains will stop at Morley station every twelve minutes in each direction, increasing to every fifteen minutes off-peak and on weekends and public holidays.
-At night, trains will be half-hourly or hourly.
-The journey to Perth station will take fifteen minutes.
+During peak, trains stop at Morley station every twelve minutes in each direction, increasing to every fifteen minutes off-peak and on weekends and public holidays.
+At night, trains are half-hourly or hourly.
+The journey to Perth station takes fifteen minutes.
 It is projected that Morley station will have 1,365 daily boardings by 2031.